Sevita Blog

 Therefore, each strategy that therapists use in ABA therapy:

-• Builds on what they know will works
+• Builds on what they know will work

 • Connects to other successful techniques